-As frameworks and services evolve to remove us further away from boilerplate code, the first casualty of saved time is the fundamental understanding of what we're actually doing sometimes.
+As frameworks and services evolve to remove us further away from boilerplate code, the first casualty of saved time is the fundamental understanding of what we're doing sometimes.
 This has good reason; one can only learn so much from repetitive command-line interactions with databases, thus making any service's one-click-deploy button all the more sensible.
 If I had to imagine the least sexy title for a post in software development, it would be something along the lines of How to Configure MySQL on a VPS, as opposed to like, a cloud-based solution, or Even a Docker Container, as Though we Live in the God Damn 90s or Something."
 And that's more or less the gist of this post.

 I'm not exactly crushing it in the MySQL shell every day- chances are a lot of us aren't considering we have plenty of tools to protect us from ever thinking about doing so.
-That said, this is very much a real use-case for pretty much any self-hosted application running a database natively.
+That said, this is very much a real use case for pretty much any self-hosted application running a database natively.

 So here it goes: a crash course in MySQL, by An Idiot.